-In-Memory Caching
+In-memory caching

-The in-memory caching system is designed to increase application performance by holding frequentlyrequested data in memory, reducing the need for database queries to get that data.
+The in-memory caching system is designed to increase application performance by holding frequently-requested data in memory, reducing the need for database queries to get that data.

 The caching system is optimized for use in a clustered installation, where you set up and configure a separate external cache server.
-In a single-machine installation, the application will use a local cache in the application's server's process, rather than a cache server.
+In a single-machine installation, the application uses a local cache in the application's server's process, rather than a cache server.